Honours Program FAQs

 • For admission at the end of third year:

-• Biochemistry (Nutrition): You must have a 75% average or at least a "B" in every required Biochemistry course.
+• You must have a 75% average or at least a "B" (ie. a 65%) in every required Human Biosciences course.

 Your academic performance in relevant courses is essential for consideration.

-To apply for Honours, you need to complete the Application for Honours Program and submit it to the department’s General Office (SN4006) for processing.
+To apply for Honours, you need to complete the Application for Honours Program and email it to the department’s Academic Program Officer at bcadvice@mun.ca.
+The form can be obtained from the Department's Academic Program Officer.

 If you meet the requirements for Honours standing, the department will approve your application and send the form to the Registrar’s Office to update your standing on Student Self-Service.
 You will also be notified of whether your application has been successful.

 To remain in Honours standing, it’s essential to maintain strong grades.
-Never aim for a "C" or worse, especially in Biochemistry or Chemistry courses.
-It’s generally easier to get a "B" in your required courses than to maintain a 75% average across all of them.
+Never aim for a "C" or worse, especially in Human Biosciences courses.
+It’s generally easier to get a "B" in your required Human Biosciences courses than to maintain a 75% average across all of them.

-If you get a "C," you may need to repeat the course.
-However, you can repeat or substitute up to three courses for your Honours degree.
+If you get a "C," you may need to repeat the course if your average calculated from your HuBi courses is below 75%.
+Honours students are able to repeat or substitute up to three courses for their Honours degree.

-To secure a supervisor, the most effective approach is simply to ask.
-By the end of your third year, you’ll have a better sense of which areas of biochemistry interest you.
+To help you in ranking your top three supervisor picks, the most effective approach is simply to reach out to them.
+By the end of your third year, you’ll have a better sense of which areas of Human Biosciences interests you.
 Familiarize yourself with faculty research by checking out their web pages and identifying potential supervisors.
-When you approach them, bring a copy of your transcript and a brief resume or CV.
-If you're unsure, consider applying for a MUCEP position in a lab to get hands-on experience before committing.
+You can also consider applying for a MUCEP position in a research group to get hands-on experience before deciding on your ranked list.

-If you would like further help with this, please visit the Biochemistry Advising Office.
+If you would like further help with this, please visit the Human Biosciences Advising Office.

 Joint Honours programs are excellent but demanding, with potential course scheduling conflicts.
-We offer five joint honours programs, all of which are rewarding.
+We offer a number of joint honours programs, all of which are rewarding.
 It’s crucial to plan ahead, as course clashes are likely.
 We recommend having a backup honours option in mind.

 When applying for a joint honours program, you must be approved by both departments involved.
 Additionally, decide which department will be your primary research focus, as you’ll need to complete your honours research in one of the two departments.